 Prof Matsuoka will participate in the HPC Panel on September, 8th.

-Alison Kennedy is Executive Director of EPCC, the High Performance Computing center based at the University of Edinburgh and a member of the Board of Directors of PRACE (Partnership for Advanced Computing in Europe).
-She is also a member of the Executive Council of the European Data Infrastructure EUDAT.
-She began her working life as a real time systems programmer in industry and has now worked in HPC at EPCC for over 20 years, managing large collaborative projects in HPC and Data.
+Alison Kennedy is the Director of the Hartree Centre, based at the UK’s Science and Facilities Council’s National Laboratory at Daresbury.
+The Hartree Centre is funded by the UK government with a remit to improve the global competitiveness of UK industry by facilitating the adoption of High Performance Computing, High Performance Data Analytics and Cognitive Computing techniques by companies of all sizes.
+Prior to joining the Hartree Centre, she was the Executive Director of EPCC, the national HPC centre based at the University of Edinburgh and has recently completed a term of office as the Managing Director and Chair of the Board of Directors of PRACE (Partnership for Advanced Computing in Europe).
+She began her working life as a real time systems programmer in industry and has now worked in HPC for more almost 25years, managing large collaborative projects in HPC and Data.

 Mrs Kennedy will participate in the HPC Panel on September, 8th.

 Per Stenström is a professor of computer engineering at Chalmers University of Technology since 1995.
 His research interests are on design principles for high-performance computer systems with an emphasis on high-performance memory systems.
 He has authored or co-authored four textbooks and more than a hundred publications in international journals and conferences.
 He is regularly serving program committees and acting as editor for major conferences and journals in the computer architecture field: ISCA, HPCA, ACM TACO among others.
 He is a Fellow of the IEEE and ACM and a member of the Royal Swedish Academy of Engineering Science, the Academia Europaea, and the Spanish Royal Academy of Engineering.